 Film Office – The City’s Film Office is responsible for issuing film permits for all location filming in City limits, assists with location inquiries, oversees filming on City-owned property, liaises with residents and business owners about filming, markets Santa Clarita and its locations within the entertainment industry, and works with legislators to keep filming in the state.
 Residents and business owners interested in working with location film crews are welcome to submit their home or business to the City’s film location library free of charge.

-Community Services Office – The City’s Community Services Division provides education and prevention programs and outreach and neighborhood services.
-The Education and Prevention section provides a variety of classes, programs, services, and lifelong opportunities that educate, engage, develop, and strengthen the community.
-Programs include emergency preparedness, civic engagement and participation, and youth and family development.
-The purpose of the Outreach and Neighborhood Services section is to enhance the quality of life, facilitate partnerships, and promote self-sufficiency through the development of neighborhood committees and targeted outreach services and programs, which include Graffiti Task Force, Anti-Gang Task Force, neighborhood committees and programs, mentoring, and employment training.
+Recreation and Community Services Office – The City’s Recreation and Community Services Division provides education and prevention programs and outreach, as well as neighborhood services.
+The Education and Prevention section provides a variety of classes, programs, services and lifelong opportunities that educate, engage, develop and strengthen the community.
+Programs include emergency preparedness, civic engagement and participation and youth and family development.
+The purpose of the Outreach and Neighborhood Services section is to enhance the quality of life, facilitate partnerships and promote self-sufficiency through the development of neighborhood committees and targeted outreach services and programs, which include neighborhood committees and programs, mentoring, and employment training.

 Maps of the City of Santa Clarita – The City’s Geographic Information Systems (GIS) division provides downloadable electronic maps (in PDF format) for your review and use.
 Printed copies of maps of the City are also available for purchase.